TheTechQuant/neck-stack/README.md

 The production Encore dashboard entrypoint is `ENCORE_DASHBOARD_DOMAIN`.
 Caddy protects it with HTTP Basic Auth and redirects to `ENCORE_DASHBOARD_URL`, which defaults to the Encore Cloud app page.
 The local Encore development dashboard is still local-only; production traces belong in Encore Cloud or your configured observability stack.

 Generated deployment config has one source of truth: `pnpm infra:encore` writes `deploy/encore/infra.prod.json`, `deploy/compose.yaml`, and `deploy/komodo/resources.toml` from Encore metadata.
-There is no static `infra.prod.example.json`; examples drift, generated config is explicit.

 ## Generated Commands